-- Photograph/image may be mounted/matted or submitted (uploaded) as a digital image. - 2.
-If mounted, photograph/image must be mounted on foam core no smaller than 4" in length or larger than 14" in length. - 3.
-Photograph/Image can be digitally created or from a film negative. - 4.
-Exhibit must have the most current Photo Exhibit Label on back with required information for photo exhibits.
-Exhibit write up should include additional information about the processes and decisions used to develop exhibit. - 5.
-Subject matter must be in good taste and be appropriate for public display in a 4-H setting.
-Photographs depicting unsafe practices or illegal activities will not be displayed.
+- 1. Photograph/image may be mounted/matted or submitted (uploaded) as a digital image. - 2.
+Photograph/Image must be mounted on foam core no smaller than 4"x 4" and no larger than 10" x 10" in height and width.
+No matting and no framing is allowed, put your creativity into the photography! - 3.
+Photograph/Image can be created from film negative, digital negative, or digitally manipulated in computer. - 4.
+Photograph must be on photo paper, canvas, or other flat material. - 5.
+Exhibit must have Photo Exhibit Label on back with required information for photo exhibits.
+Include information about the processes used. - 6.
+Subject matter must be in good taste and be appropriate for public display in a 4-H setting, photographs depicting unsafe practices or illegal activities will not be displayed.

 10345 Photography Idea/Educational Display - An exhibit that demonstrates learning about photography that does not fit into any previous photography class.
-This class may include educational displays about printing, processing, editing, marketing, branding, merchandising, etc., as it relates to photography.
+This class includes photos printed on canvas, fabric, ceramic, etc. as part of an educational display showing learning about printing techniques, display, merchandising, etc.